andrewmcgov/react-component-generator/README.md

 - **Styles Language** - Specifies what language will be used for styles.
 - **Create Tests File** - Specifies if a test file should be generated with the component.
 - **Use Index File** - Specifies if the components folder should have an index file to export all of it's components.
-- **Use Default Export** - Specifies if the generated component should be a default export.

 ## Development